uktrade/s3-dropbox/README.md

   The endpoint of S3 or the S3-compatible service.
 If using AWS S3, this is usually not required.

+- `TOKEN`

+  The token that clients will pass in the authorization header in the format `authorization: Bearer <token>`

 ## Testing strategy